smoens/smoens.github.com/src/posts/2021-04-10-the-benefits-of-creating-a-personal-website/2021-04-10-the-benefits-of-creating-a-personal-website.md

 Below you can see part of his overview of past projects with nice coloured labels what the project is about.
 It also provides a timeline of the work he has done.
 ![Image of Leon Overweel's past projects](./leon-overweel-past-projects.png "Leon Overweel - Past projects")

-I also his section about "Skills" as well, you can click on a skill and see all the associated projects he has done with regard to that skill.
-In my opinion it makes a skillset a lot more tangible than when you say you have senior experience for a certain skill.
+I like his section about "Skills" as well, you can click on a skill and see all the projects with regard to that skill.
+In my opinion it makes a skillset more tangible than when you say you have senior experience of a certain skill.
 ![Image of Leon Overweel's skills](./leon-overweel-skills.png "Leon Overweel - Skills")

 ### Learn and think by writing